walidelnozahy/cloud/docs/apps/static-assets.md

 In stage instances, static assets are cached in the CDN for up to 24 hours.
 Responses will include a `Cache-Control` header that tells the CDN to cache the asset for 24 hours, and tells the browser to cache the asset and "revalidate" it before using it.
 When you deploy a new version of your application, Cloud will automatically clear the CDN cache so your users will get the latest version when they refresh the browser.

-Caching is disabled in personal instances so you can update your assets and immediately see the latest version when you reload your browser.
-Responses for static assets in your personal instance will include a `Cache-Control` header that disables caching in the CDN, and an additional `X-Cache-Control` header that shows you the value of the header that will be used in stage instances.
+Caching is disabled in developer sandboxes so you can update your assets and immediately see the latest version when you reload your browser.
+Responses for static assets in your developer sandbox will include a `Cache-Control` header that disables caching in the CDN, and an additional `X-Cache-Control` header that shows you the value of the header that will be used in stage instances.

 **NOTE:** You should always use a stage instance for your "production" instance, to take advantage of the CDN and ensure the best performance for your users.